8 Nature-Inspired Crafts for Earth Day

 1. Yarn-Wrapped Sticks

-My son’s school is decorated in natural art that the kids have made.
+My son’s preschool was decorated in natural art that the kids made.
 So we tried some at home!
 Hunt for an interesting stick (not too skinny), then wrap it in yarn.
 Try to keep the yarn wrapped tightly, with few gaps showing.
 Don’t forget to knot it on the ends!

 It’s beautiful as-is, but if you have some beads lying around, you can tie additional strands of yarn to the branch, hanging down.
 Thread beads on these strands, and knot at the bottom.
 Use one more piece of thread to make a hanger so you can hang your artwork on the wall, from the ceiling, etc.

 A variation on the turn-sticks-into-art theme is to get skinny sticks and place the beads directly onto them.
 Put the sticks in a vase, and you’ve got a beautiful arrangement that will never go bad!
 Straighter sticks may work best–if they are too curved at the ends, the beads might fall off!
 And if you have a variety of beads, that will add to the interest of the piece.
 Feel free to paint the sticks before beading, and consider painting a recycled glass bottle for the vase as well!

 3. Nature Portraits

 Start by gathering natural materials outside.
 Leaves, flowers, rocks, grass, etc. Next, arrange them to create a face, animal, or whatever your imagination comes up with!

 4. Flower Paintbrushes

 If you’re like us, your kids have been doing a lot of painting lately.
 So switch it up by hunting for some natural materials you can use as paintbrushes!
 What textures or patterns do you get by using different types of flowers?